 Two headlighting practices are in general use throughout the country.
 The fixed-beam practice is based on a compromise between road illumination and glare which is intended to relieve the driver of all responsibility for dimming or depressing his beams to avoid glare.
 It specifies that the headlamp beams on all cars shall be aimed to cut the light off sharply at and above the headlamp level when the car is fully loaded.
 This adjustment serves nicely under the more favorable conditions of driving.
+The dual-beam practice permits the driver to aim his beam to suit his individual requirements and makes him directly responsible for dimming or depressing when necessary to avoid glare.
+This practice favors the more difficult conditions of driving.

 Fig. 19.
-Conventional Upper Beam aimed low enough to avoid glare on level
+Conventional Upper Beam aimed low enough to avoid glare on level roads.